tsealex/de-crast/Git-tutorial.md

     ```

  7. Now, we have our local repo up to date with all our new fancy changes.
 Now
-    we need to push our local changes up to github.
+    we need to push our local changes up to GitHub.

     ```
     git push origin README_jeremy
     ```

     if we break down that command we our pushing our local branch
-    (README_jeremy) to this repo's origin (github).
+    (README_jeremy) to this repo's origin (GitHub).

  8. That was easy right?
 I think we earned a little break from the command line.
-    Head on back to the projects github page.
+    Head on back to the projects GitHub page.
 You should see your branch name
     highlighted above the repo's file explorer.
 If you are done with your
-    branch, and you are ready for your changes to be incorperated into the
+    branch, and you are ready for your changes to be incorporated into the
     master branch, go ahead and press the "compare and pull request" next to
     your branch.

     Go ahead and leave a small description of your branch for others to see.
     When you are finished press the "Create pull request" button.

  9. We are almost done.
-At this point github does something fun.
+At this point GitHub does something fun.
 If your file
-    conflicts with something in "master" github lets us view and fix and
+    conflicts with something in "master" GitHub lets us view and fix and
     conflicts.
 It also gives us a little place to talk about the code as a
     group before it is added to the master branch.
 Once we agree that it is
-    safe and good to mrege the branch all we have to do is press "merge pull
+    safe and good to merge the branch all we have to do is press "merge pull
     request".

-#### Thats It!
+#### That's It!
 We did it.
 Or rather you did.
 You made it through my long ass rambling document.
-congradulations.
+congratulations.
 I hope you have a better idea about how it works.
 Just
 remember...

  1. git clone